 Three developments, including digitalization, connectivity, and customer centricity, point to the need for the industry to consider offering mobility solutions.
 Both mobility and the desire for immediate assistance are rising.
 To deliver an excellent customer experience, it is vital to have remote access to the consumer wherever they may be.

-1. Information privacy and threatening of mass surveillance
+1. Information privacy and threat of mass surveillance

 With the popularity of eCommerce growing, there has been a significant increase in fraudulent activities, notably business and customer data theft.
 This has increased the demand for retail and eCommerce companies to protect their consumers’ data and their intellectual assets.